Energinet-DataHub/geh-core/source/Messaging/documents/documentation.md

 ### ServiceBusTrigger function

 When using a ServiceBusTrigger function to handle integration events, the IInbox dependency needs to be injected into the function and called in the manner shown below.
-The IInbox ensures deserialization of the protobuf message and calls the IIntegrationEventHandler implementation if it meets the criteria defined in the ShouldHandleAsync method.
+The IInbox ensures deserialization of the protobuf message and calls the IIntegrationEventHandler implementation if it meets the criteria defined in the ShouldHandle method.

 ```csharp
 // MessageBusTrigger function